 Lavender, latin name Lavandula, is a heat and drought tolerant woody plant.
 Its native climate is the Mediterranean, so it grows well in fast-draining soil (i.e. dry spots) where it will receive direct sun for at least 6 hours a day.

 There are many varieties of lavender, not all of which will grow well in places with real winters.
 Thankfully, there are some which are very hardy and grow well in my climate.
-Learn your growing zone (Canada or USA) and check the plant’s tag before you buy to ensure yours will be hardy enough to come back year after year.
+Learn your growing zone and check the plant’s tag before you buy to ensure yours will be hardy enough to come back year after year.

 Lavender is a woody plant, not a true perennial—essentially, it’s a small shrub—with the thick and brittle branches living on year after year.
 It benefits from a yearly pruning in order to produce more flowers and keep it from growing too big and floppy.